Program & abstracts

 The theme of the symposium is intended as a platform for discussions covering a wide range of research areas, methodologies, and research topics.
 Presentation proposals may be directly or indirectly related to the theme of the symposium.
 Proposals on topics outside the main theme will also be considered.
 We also welcome presentations that break with or renew the traditional presentation format, as well as presentations that combine research and art.

 The year 2026 marks the 100th anniversary of the musicology department at Åbo Akademi University.
 The program will feature a panel discussion on the theme ”Why music research is important”.
-In connection to the symposium, an article workshop will be arranged by the publications Musiikki and The Finnish Yearbook for Ethnomusicology, as well as the The Finnish Doctoral Network for Music Research (Mutove).
-Information about the workshop will be announced later.

 Keynote speakers